-The Blender Foundation is pleased to launch a call for proposals for the Blender Conference 2014, to be held October 24-25-26, 2014 in "De Balie", Amsterdam, the Netherlands.
+The Blender Foundation is pleased to launch a call for proposals for the Blender Conference 2017, to be held October 27-28-29 in "De Balie", Amsterdam, the Netherlands.
 Submissions can be in one of the following categories.

 We are inviting proposals for papers, to be presented during the Blender Conference.
 We are accepting papers on a wide range of Blender development related topics, including:

 Case studies give the audience a chance to engage with applications of Blender in a variety of fields.
-For this year's conference, we again specifically look for case studies that address the theme of “Professional uses of Blender”, and specifically examples of animation film work, visual effects, and the integration of Blender in the movie or game studio pipeline.
+For this year's conference, we again specifically look for case studies that address the theme of Professional uses of Blender, and specifically examples of animation film work, visual effects, and the integration of Blender in the movie or game studio pipeline.
 How is Blender being used and developed in different business areas?
 As usual; presentations about scientific research projects using Blender are welcome too.
 We are looking for proposals for 15-40 minute presentations, either alone or in the context of a shared topic with other presenters.

 This year we would like to facilitate a number of technical sessions for developers and workshops for artists.
 Please give a brief outline of the topic of your course or workshop.
 Courses and workshops offered during the previous editions of the Blender conference included: programming modeling tools, python scripting for artists, game engine drawing and logic, character animation, etc. If you are interested in leading a course or workshop, please contact us!
 Please note that the call for the Animation Festival and the Suzanne awards will be announced separately.